Installation Professionals Business Insurance

 Cyber insurance provides financial protection against data breaches

 When your business stores customer credit card numbers, or even email addresses, it opens itself to risk.
-A hacker could illegally access the data and make purchases using someone else's credit card.
+A hacker could illegally access the data to commit funds transfer fraud or make purchases using someone else's credit card.
 They could also send phishing emails to your customers in an attempt to get them to reveal financial information.

 Data breaches can happen by accident, too.
 For example, an employee could misplace a thumb drive, or rely on outdated software with known vulnerabilities.

-In the event of a data breach, your business is responsible for notifying all affected customers and taking on other responsibilities, depending on the data breach laws in your state.
+In the event of a cyber crime, your business is responsible for notifying all affected customers and taking on other responsibilities, depending on the data breach laws in your state.
 The costs of responding to a data breach can add up quickly, which is why you need cyber insurance.

-Which cyber liability policy do installation businesses need?
+Which cyber liability insurance policy do installation businesses need?

 There are a couple kinds of cyber insurance, but most installation businesses only need one.
-Data breach insurance, also called first-party cyber liability insurance, protects against the costs of data breaches and cyberattacks at your business.
+Data breach insurance, also called first-party cyber liability insurance coverage, protects against the costs of data breaches and cyber incidents at your business.

 • Credit monitoring services for affected customers